agude/agude.github.io/_drafts/2018-06-14-python_patterns_max_not_if.md

 ---
 layout: post
-title: "Python Patterns: max instead of if"
+title: "Python Patterns: max Instead of if"
 description: >
   I often have to loop over a set of objects to find the one with the greatest score.
 You can use an if statement and a placeholder, but there are more